(1825 - 1906)

 When the Civil War began, Tidball was stationed with Battery A of the 2nd U.S. Artillery at Fort Pickens near Pensacola, Florida.
 He was offered a captain's post in both his own battery and the 12th U.S. Infantry, but he declined the latter.

-General Pleasonton, commanding the Cavalry, desrcibed the deployment of Capt Tidball's battery at Antietam in his Official Report:
+General Pleasonton, commanding the Cavalry, described the deployment of Captain Tidball's battery at Antietam in his Report:

 He took command of the 2nd Artillery Brigade for the Cavalry Corps (known as the Horse Artillery) of the Army of the Potomac as Lieutenant Colonel after the battle.
 He was promoted to Colonel of the 4th New York Heavy Artillery on August 28, 1863, and became Brigadier General and Artillery Chief of the 9th Army Corps the following August.
 During the Civil War, Tidball was breveted a total of six times for gallant and meritorious service on the field.

 After he was mustered out of volunteer service on September 30, 1865, General Tidball resumed his position of Captain in the 2nd U.S. Artillery.
 He served in the west, where he was promoted to Major in 1867, and in Alaska, where he was in command of the District of Alaska and wrote the Manual for Heavy Artillery which later became a standard text at Artillery School at Fort Monroe.
 He was the Superintendent of Artillery Instruction at that institution from 1874-1881, when he became General Sherman's aide-de-camp.
 Tidball accompanied Sherman on his 1883 expedition across the western United States and Canada.
 In 1884 he returned to Virginia where he occupied the post of Commander of the Artillery School until his retirement in 1889.
 He was appointed Brigadier General on the retired list in 1904.